Cain Velaquez is recognised as one of the best fighters to have entered the Octagon. He has been

 alongside fighters like Ryan Bader and CB Dollaway.
 He made his debut for Strikeforce winning his

-UFC and UFC Heavyweight Championship
+UFC Heavyweight Championship

 Cain Velasquez made his debut for UFC in 2008, where he defeated Brad Moris.
 This undefeated

 streak of his would continue for the better part of 5 years.
 During this time he would defeat each